 The best place to see what is new in the field of football safety and security is the annual UEFA/EU conference that takes place every year at the start of the season.
 This conference brings together national associations' security officers, stadium safety managers, club safety officers and police representatives from all European clubs that have qualified for the next season of the UEFA Champions League and UEFA Europa League.

 Over 350 delegates review the past season, exchange good practices and discuss arrangements for the upcoming matches.
 The high attendance reflects the increased scope of stadium and security affairs, and the importance attached to it by authorities and the football family across Europe.
-The latest conference took place in Warsaw in September 2014.
+The latest conference took place in Bucharest in September 2016.

 Football events must never result in human tragedy.
 Driven by the horrors of past stadium tragedies, the pledge to ensure safety and security in European football has been followed by a pan-European strategy shared by all key European partners.
 UEFA, the European Union and the Council of Europe work together on a host of strategies and funding initiatives in the field of football safety and security.
 UEFA is a founding partner of the joint UEFA/EU working programme in operation since 2007.
 In 2010, the UEFA Executive Committee and the EU Council of Ministers approved the enhancement of the programme for the coming years.
 This public-private international partnership between governments and sports authorities is unique in its kind and scope.

 UEFA's contribution to the partnership is to represent the football family's interests in football safety and security, while also stimulating all concerned to prevent incidents, comply with safety regulations and ensure proper policing and stewarding.